 Many Amputations are Avoidable

 While all the statistics in the study were scary, there’s one fact we, as Houston vein specialists, found particularly scary: many of these amputations would have been avoidable with routine medical care.
 And, it showed that people who were black or Hispanic were twice as likely to face an amputation, due in large part to inadequate access to care.

 So that’s the bad news that we took away from this study, but here’s something that can make you feel more at ease: with proper preventative care, you can keep your diabetes in good control.
 This can help you prevent devastating complications like amputations.

-Unfortunately, cholesterol deposits can clog your arteries, leaving you at risk of heart-related complications.
-That;s where specialists like Drs.
-Fox and Hardee can help: using interventional radiology techniques, we can remove blockages and help restore your blood flow.
+But the problems start when your cholesterol levels rise.
+Because, unfortunately, cholesterol can build up.
+Then, deposits can clog your arteries, causing a condition known as atherosclerosis.
+(That’s when your arteries narrow, or harden.
+It’s what causes PAD, leaving you at risk of heart-related complications.)
+And that’s where specialists like Drs.
+Fox, Hardee and Valenson can help: using interventional radiology techniques, we can remove blockages and help restore your blood flow.

 Improved blood flow will reduce your risk of ulcers, help heal existing wounds, and go a long way towards preventing limb loss.
+Plus, it can help relieve other symptoms of PAD, including pain when you walk, hair loss and skin changes.
 So, if you have diabetes, make sure you keep up appointments with your regular medical team, and make sure to address any circulatory problems right away.
+And, if you’ve got reduced blood flow or atherosclerosis, make an appointment with our team of experts right away.
 Doing so might just be the decision you make that saves your limbs!